Eric Zolov Director of Latin American & Caribbean Studies Center

 Assistant Professor of Migration Studies, Department of Cultural Analysis and Theory

-A political geographer by training, and research is primarily on Latin American migration to the U.S. Most recently worked in Ecuador to study the impacts of U.S. migrant detention and deportation policies in migrant origin countries.
+A political geographer by training, her research is primarily on Latin American migration to the U.S. and consequences of immigration enforcement policy.
+Most recently worked in Ecuador to study the impacts of U.S. immigrant detention and deportation in migrant origin countries.

 E. Anthony Hurley